awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.Timezone.md

 The time zone option differs from the `rdsadmin_util.alter_db_time_zone` command\.
 The `alter_db_time_zone` command changes the time zone only for certain data types\.
 The time zone option changes the time zone for all date columns and values\.
 For more information about `alter_db_time_zone`, see [Setting the database time zone](Appendix.Oracle.CommonDBATasks.Database.md#Appendix.Oracle.CommonDBATasks.TimeZoneSupport)\.
 For more information about upgrade considerations, see [Time zone considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.DST)\.

-## Prerequisites for time zone<a name="Appendix.Oracle.Options.Timezone.PreReqs"></a>
+## Considerations for setting the time zone<a name="Appendix.Oracle.Options.Timezone.PreReqs"></a>

 The time zone option is a permanent and persistent option\.
+Therefore, you can't do the following:
-You can't remove the option from an option group after you add it\.
-You can't remove the option group from a DB instance after you add it\.
-You can't modify the time zone setting of the option to a different time zone\.
++ Remove the option from an option group after you add the option\.
++ Remove the option group from a DB instance after you add the group\.
++ Modify the time zone setting of the option to a different time zone\.

+If you accidentally set the time zone incorrectly, you need to recover the DB instance to its previous time zone setting\.
+We strongly urge you to use one of the following strategies, depending on your situation:
++ Your DB instance currently uses the default option group\.

-We strongly urge you to take a DB snapshot of your DB instance before adding the time zone option to a DB instance\.
-By using a snapshot you can recover the DB instance if you set the time zone option incorrectly\.
+  Take a snapshot of your DB instance, and then add the time zone option to your DB instance\.
 For more information, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.
++ Your DB instance currently uses a nondefault option group\.

+  Take a snapshot of your DB instance, create a new option group with the time zone option, and then add the option group to your instance\.

 We strongly urge you to test the time zone option on a test DB instance before you add it to a production DB instance\.
 Adding the time zone option can cause problems with tables that use system date to add dates or times\.
-You should analyze your data and applications to determine the impact of changing the time zone\.
+We recommend that you analyze your data and applications to determine the impact of changing the time zone\.

 ## Time zone option settings<a name="Appendix.Oracle.Options.Timezone.Options"></a>